-[Title 5§55254 Student Qualifications.
-In order to participate in Cooperative Work Experience Education students shall meet the following criteria: (1) Pursue a planned program of CWEE which, in the opinion of the Instructor/Coordinator, includes new or expanded responsibilities or learning opportunities beyond those experienced during previous employment.
+[Title 5\\$55254 Student Qualifications.
+In order to participate in Work Experience Education students shall meet the following criteria: (1) Pursue a planned program of WEE which, in the opinion of the Instructor/Coordinator, includes new or expanded responsibilities or learning opportunities beyond those experienced during previous employment.
 (2) Have on-the-job learning experiences that contribute to their occupational or education goals.
 (3) Have the approval of the certificated personnel.

-At the May 2008 Board of Governors meeting, a revision to Title 5:55254 was passed.
+At the May 2008 Board of Governors meeting, a revision to Title 5:55253 was passed.
 The revision read as follows:

-[Section 55254 establishes eligibility requirements students must meet to be enrolled in cooperative work experience.
-It is amended to delete requirements related to enrollment in the parallel or alternate plans of cooperative work experience.
+[Section 55254 establishes eligibility requirements students must meet to be enrolled in work experience education.
+It is amended to delete requirements related to enrollment in the parallel or alternate plans of work experience education.
 The first phase of revisions to chapter 6 eliminated the distinction between the parallel and alternate plans but the reference to these plans in section 55254 was overlooked.
 The amendments resolve this problem.]

-- Students must attend an orientation session set by the identified instructor.
-Check with Division for dates and times. - □ Students must turn in a fully completed Student Application found in the Cooperative Work Experience/Internship handbook. - □ Students complete the Learning Objectives Agreement with the employers and instructor's input and approval. - □ Students must maintain a record or journal of their cooperative work experience/internship experience and documentation of hours. - □ Complete a self-evaluation of learning objectives at end of semester. - Complete an evaluation of cooperative work experience/internship that can be used for program improvement.
+Students must attend an orientation session set by the identified instructor.
+Check with Division for dates and times.
+Students must turn in a fully completed Student Application handed out at the orientation or picked up at the office of Career and Workforce Education located in Room T123.
+Students complete the Learning Objectives Agreement with the employers and instructors input and approval.
+Students must maintain a record or journal of work experience education experience and documentation of hours.
+Complete a self-evaluation of learning objectives at end of semester.
+Complete an evaluation of work experience education that can be used for program improvement.